zeinaabouelmagdd/traffic-volume-forecasting-project/README.md

 The model is deployed using **Streamlit**, allowing users to:

 * Input feature values
-* Generate real-time traffic predictions
+* Generate real-time predictions
-* Visualize results interactively
+* Visualize results

 ---

 ## 👩‍💻 Author

 **Zeina Abouelmagd**

----